 In this section

-The Norwood procedure is the first of three staged congenital heart surgeries to correct hypoplastic left heart syndrome (HLHS) and other single ventricle heart defects.
+The Norwood heart procedure is the first of three staged congenital heart surgeries to correct hypoplastic left heart syndrome (HLHS) and other single ventricle heart defects.
 The Norwood operation usually occurs within a week of birth.

-Worldwide leaders in Norwood survival
+Worldwide leaders in Norwood procedure survival

 The Norwood operation is the most complicated of the three single-ventricle treatment surgeries to correct single ventricle heart defects and the most risky.
 Currently, most major pediatric heart centers offer a survival rate of 75 percent or more.
 Thanks to innovations such as specialized monitoring in the operating room and approaches to care after surgery in the cardiac intensive care unit (CICU), Children's Wisconsin has one of the best published survival rates in the world for the Norwood procedure.
 Learn more about our heart surgery outcomes.